ibm-cloud-docs/vpc/hub-spoke-withdrawing-dns-sharing.md

    `DNS_RESOLUTION_BINDINGS1`
    :    Specifies the ID or name of the VPC DNS resolution binding.

-   `DNS_RESOLUTION_BINDINGS1`
+   `DNS_RESOLUTION_BINDINGS2`
-   :    Specifies the ID or name of the VPC DNS resolution binding.
+   :    Specifies the ID or name of the second VPC DNS resolution binding.

    `--output`
    :    Specifies the output format, only JSON is supported.
 One of: `JSON`.